kracauer/kracauer.github.io/_posts/2019-05-21-Structuring-Data.md

                     'header': header,
                     'text': text
                 }

                 # appends dictionary to dictionary list
                 list.append(dict)

 # creates list of dictionary keys
 csv_columns =  ['id', 'date', 'type', 'header', 'text']

-# creates and opens tsv file
+# creates and opens TSV file
 with open('dispatch.tsv', 'w', encoding = "utf8") as f:

-    # gets writer object from csv library
+    # gets writer object from CSV library
     writer = csv.DictWriter(f, delimiter ='\t',fieldnames = csv_columns)

     # writes header into file
     writer.writeheader()

     # writes data into file by each line
     for data in list:
         writer.writerow(data)

-# creates and opens csv file
+# creates and opens CSV file
 with open('dispatch.csv', 'w', encoding = "utf8") as f:

-    # gets writer object from csv library
+    # gets writer object from CSV library
     writer = csv.DictWriter(f,fieldnames = csv_columns)

     # writes header into file
     writer.writeheader()

     # writes data into file by each line
     for data in list:
         writer.writerow(data)

-# and here's how all of it looks with json
+# and here's how all of it looks with JSON
 with open("dispatch.json", "w", encoding = "utf8") as f:
     json.dump(list, f)